owen-melville/photo-reactor/README.md

+<img src="https://github.com/user-attachments/assets/329264f6-ba9a-4603-b425-6119a54de8dd" width="200"/>

 <b><h1>Overview:</b></h1>
-This repository contains the STL files and instructions for the assembly of the LEDbyXAmple photoreactor.
+This repository contains the STL files and instructions for the assembly of the LEDbyXample photoreactor.
 This photoreactor is designed for 8 mL (2 dram) vials, but is easily altered for use with larger vials.
 Most components are modular and easy to swap.

-<img src="https://github.com/user-attachments/assets/329264f6-ba9a-4603-b425-6119a54de8dd" width="200"/>

-Last Updated 2024-10-03 By Owen Alfred Melville, Staff Scientist at the Acceleration Consortium in Toronto.
+Last Updated 2024-10-07 By Owen Alfred Melville, Staff Scientist at the Acceleration Consortium in Toronto.

+<b><h2>Why LEDbyXample? <b><h2>
+<b> Low Cost: </b> Existing photoreactors on the market are quite expensive.
+One of the cheapest, the [Pioreactor](https://pioreactor.com/en-ca/products/pioreactor-20ml?variant=46984254554168), costs about $340 USD (~$460 CAD).
+There is no need for such a large price.
+The main parts for the LEDbyXample photoreactor cost about $60 USD ($80 CAD), with additional electronic components from kits costing about $75 USD (~$100 CAD).
+Many of these additional parts are small electronic components that users may already have, and the kits provide more parts than are required by the reactor.
+Many of the components could also likely be sourced for cheaper as long as the builders are able to perform their own quality control checks.

+<b> Skill Development: </b> The LEDbyXample photoreactor is made largely from scratch.
+This allows builders to develop their DIY skills (3D printing, electronics prototyping, microcontroller use).
+It contains clear build instructions with photos, links to videos, and clear part lists with links.
+The Python code used to communicate with the microcontroller is designed to be clear and easily modified.

+<b> Modular / Customizable: </b>

 <b><h2>Summary of Steps:</b></h2>
   1. Order the required items